GlobedGD/globed2/server/readme.md

 <sup>*</sup> - security setting, be careful with changing it if making a public server

-<sup>**</sup> - `no_chat_list` doesn't require the restart of the central server to apply changes, but the game servers will have to restart to see any changes.
+<sup>**</sup> - this setting doesn't require the restart of the central server to apply changes, but the game servers will have to restart to see any changes.
 TODO fix this btw

 The minimum log level is `Warn` for other crates and `Trace` for the server itself in debug builds.
 In release builds, the default is `Info` and you can change it to `Warn` by defining the environment variable `GLOBED_LESS_LOG=1`